electrocentric/electrocentric.github.io/_posts/2017-01-10-everyscape-relaunch.md

 date: 2017-01-10 19:12:07 -0500
 company: everyscape
 projectimage: /assets/projects/2017-everyscape-relaunch.png
+summary: The beginning of 2017 saw the culmination of years of work, with a launch of a free, direct to consumer iOS app that allowed capture, edit, and data enhancement of 360° content, as well as the ability to experience that content together with other people in real time.
 ---
 The beginning of 2017 saw the culmination of years of work, with a launch of a free, direct to consumer iOS app that allowed capture, edit, and data enhancement of 360° content, as well as the ability to experience that content together with other people in real time.
 A full re-branding of the entire company accompanied this product launch.